suntong/dbab/dbab.md

 0. [Install & configure DNSmasq](http://sfxpt.wordpress.com/2013/11/30/dnsmasq-installation-configuration-5/).
 0. Remove all existing ad blocking tools if you have any.
 0. Stop your local web server temporarily if you have any.
-0. Before installation `dbab`, go and visit some websites which have ads on their pages such as "yahoo", "abcnews" or anything, then
+0. Before installation `dbab`, go and visit some websites which have ads on their pages such as "yahoo", "abcnews" etc or anything, leaving their pages open in different browser tabs, then
 0. Install & configure the `dbab` package.
 0. Restart your local web server if you have any.
 0. Now, visit those pages again in different tabs to see if the ads are removed :-).